boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 The explicit `onnx==1.17.0` constraint restores a version compatible with both `jax2onnx` and the pinned `protobuf==3.20.3` stack.

-The locally patched SmartRedis Python client is deliberately excluded from `requirements.txt`.
-It is installed separately from the SmartRedis source repository during every build.
+The locally patched SmartRedis Python client and SmartSim itself are deliberately excluded from `requirements.txt`.
+They are installed separately during every build.

 Make the script executable: